xp_process⚓︎

 Bases: dict

-that enforces key conformity to a given namedtuple
+Subclass of dict that enforces key conformity to a given namedtuple.

 But, since the keys must conform, they effectively follow a coordinate system,